sfeuerriegel/ResearchGroupTools/README.md

 unlink("table_descriptives.tex")
 ```

 -   `correlationMatrix()` computes a **pretty** correlation matrix.
 An optional parameter `filename` can be used to specify a LaTeX file to which the result is exported with significance stars.
+Note: this requires a few [changes to your LaTeX preamble](#LaTeX).

 ``` r
 correlationMatrix(USArrests)